NYPL/nypl-cloudwatch-logs-customize-alarm/README.md

 ### Lambda Configuration

 This Lambda function was created with runtime Node.js 4.3.
 It has been tested with 128 MB and 3 seconds timeout.
 No VPC was used.
 You can change the configuration based on your testing.

-## Getting started

-1. Download the zip file located at dist/customize-alarms.
-2. Unzip the file.
-You will see an index.js file and node_modules folder.
-Index.js is the Lambda function and node_mdoules contain the specific version of AWS SDK.
-3. Open index.js in editor of your choice and add the information as specified in the 'Configuration parameters'.
-5. Once done with the changes in Lambda, zip the node.js file and node_modules folder.
-6. Upload the zip file to the Lambda function.
-7. For ease of use, the index.js is also copied in the main directory here.

 ## Known Limitation